cocos/cocos-docs/en/asset/model/glTF.md

 After import, the glTF image will be converted to an image asset in Cocos Creator.

 When the [URI](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#imageuri) of the glTF image is a Data URI, the image data will be fetched from the Data URI.
-Otherwise, the image data will be retrieved from the Data URI according to the [Cocos Creator Image Location Resolution Algorithm](./image-location-resolution.md), where `url` is the URI of the glTF image and `startDir` is the directory where the glTF file is located.
+Otherwise, the image data will be resolved from the Data URI according to the [Cocos Creator Image Location Resolution Algorithm](./image-location-resolution.md), where `url` is the URI of the glTF image and `startDir` is the directory where the glTF file is located.

 ### glTF animation